-- Penelope is a multi-degree qualified professional with 20 years’ experience in strategic and operational management, project and risk management, and governance and compliance.
+Penelope is a multi-degree qualified professional with over 20 years’ experience in strategic and operational management, program, project and risk management, and governance and compliance.
 Penelope also demonstrates people management, organisational culture and communications skills across a wide demographic and range of disciplines, including time in the Australian Defence Force.

-- During her 10.5 years of service in the Royal Australian Navy, Penelope undertook strategic level appointments in project, human resource, risk and emergency management, as well as being a member of the Australian Defence Force Investigative Service.
+Penelope’s service in the Royal Australian Navy has seen her undertake strategic level appointments in project, human resource, safety, culture and risk, as well as being a member of the Australian Defence Force Investigative Service.
 Penelope can also boast the ability to drive an 8,500 tonne armed warship.

-- Penelope is a sought-after speaker and author and her compassionate nature and high level of emotional intelligence allow her to provide support to all stakeholders.
+Penelope is a sought-after speaker and author and her compassionate nature and high level of emotional intelligence allow her to provide support to all stakeholders.
 Penelope’s work in the diversity and inclusion fields is vast, having co-founded and now Chairing the not-for-profit organisation titled Women in Power.
-She is also a partner and Ambassador for the United Nation Women’s Council of Australia and national Advocate for White Ribbon Australia.
+She is also a national Ambassador for various domestic violence and mental health organisations and is a Director on the Durack College, Department of Veterans Affairs and Women United by Defence Service Boards.

-- Penelope is a true leader of people and operations.
+Penelope is a true leader of people and operations.
 She has been recognised as an innovator with unsurpassed drive and passion.
 Her stamina, resilience and wicked sense of humour have carried her through extraordinary challenges.
-She continues to receive accolades for her vision and entrepreneurship, including being named the 2016 Queensland Telstra Business Women's Award for Social Enterprise and Not-For-Profit and winner of four separate categories in the national Women in Industry Awards.
-She was also named the 2017 APAC CEO of the Year.
+She continues to receive accolades for her vision and entrepreneurship, including being named the Queensland Telstra Business Women's Award for Social Enterprise and Not-For-Profit and winner of three separate categories in the national Women in Industry Awards.
+She has also been named APAC CEO of the Year and was a finalist in the Women in Business Awards, the National Association of Women in Construction Awards, the Australian Institute of Management Leadership Awards and the Lord Mayors Business Awards.

 - Make your mark